-We offer bachelor of science degrees in computer science and computer engineering as well as a master's degree in software engineering.
+We offer bachelor of science degrees in computer science (CS), computer engineering (CPE), and a master's degree in software engineering (MSE).
 Our MSE program is unique within the UW system and offers graduates very desiriable employment opportunities.
 We also offer a very popular dual-degree program that awards students a BS in Computer Science and a Master's in Software Engineering within a condensed time frame of only five years.
 If you have any questions please contact us at firstname.lastname@example.org.

 Dr. David Mathias was recently awarded a prestigious NSF Research Grant for his proposal entitled Modeling Intensity and Duration Variations in Multi-agent Systems.
 Swarm-based systems consist of large groups or swarms of agents that have a common goal and work collectively to solve the tasks associated with that goal.
 In general, each agent in a swarm is capable of performing multiple, perhaps all, of the tasks required of the swarm.
 Thus, the division of labor, selecting which agents perform which tasks, is neither predetermined nor obvious.
 A self-organizing swarm is one in which coordination of the activities of agents in the swarm is decentralized.
 This decentralized task allocation problem is the primary focus of the work outlined here.